-[22] The background seismicity and the parameters can be determined in the clustering structures simultaneously by an iterative approach [Zhuang et al., 2002, 2004].
-Firstly, we assume some initial background seismicity rate, using the maximum likelihood procedure to get the parameters in the branching structure.
-Then calculate the background probabilities $\{\varphi_j: j=1, 2, \dots N\}$ for all of the events by using (18).
-Substitute these φ_j into (22) to get a better estimate of the background seismicity rate.
-Use this newly estimated background seismicity rate to replace the initial background rate, and repeat these steps for many time, until the results converge.
+[24] Background seismicity and the parameters can be determined in the clustering structures simultaneously using an iterative approach [Zhuang et al., 2002, 2004].
+First, we assume some initial background seismicity rate, using the maximum likelihood procedure to obtain the parameters in the branching structure.
+We then calculate the background probabilities $\{\varphi_j; j = 1, 2, ..., N\}$ for all of the events using

+(18).
+Substituting these φ_j into (22), we get a better estimate of the background seismicity rate, and use this newly estimated background seismicity rate to replace the initial background rate.
+We repeat these steps many times until the results converge.

-[23] This algorithm converges quickly, usually in $5\sim20$ steps.
+[25] This algorithm converges quickly, usually in 5 to \sim 20 steps.
 Zhuang et al. [2002] showed that for the central New Zealand catalog of shallow earthquakes, the algorithm converged within 10 steps.